yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ### `kill`

 Kill the specified range of characters.
+This command is only available in insert mode.

 | Options/Arguments | Description                                      |
 | ----------------- | ------------------------------------------------ |